FletcherGallop/FletcherGallop.github.io/_drafts/2019-4-09-Code-Club-Aotearoa.md

 _I went to a code club for kids and I've walked away with a few things on my mind._

+## TL;DR

+>Join in and help encourage our youth to be excited and passionate about the world of tech.
+Not every child has immediate access to tech role models, let's do something to change that.
+**Sign up and Read More at [Code Club Aotearoa](https://codeclub.nz/)**

 ## Introduction

 I was recently at a conference where I met a friendly local software engineer, he's a parent, and he's running a Code Club at his daughter's school.